 The League of California Community Foundations builds and strengthens California’s communities by fostering collaboration and learning among the state’s community foundations.

-In 2017, League members and their donors made grants and scholarships totaling over $2.1 billion to promising students, and to nonprofit organizations doing important work across a wide spectrum of human and community needs, including: health and human services, education, youth recreation and development, the environment, economic and community development, arts and culture, leadership development and disaster preparedness and response.
-League member community foundations also provide a range of philanthropic services to their donors and frequently serve as conveners and leaders on local issues in their communities.
+In 2017 LCCF members and their donors made over $2.1 billion in grants and scholarships to California’s communities.
+Grantees and scholarship recipients are leading groundbreaking work across the state to meet community needs in health, human services, education, youth development, environmental sustainability, economic development, arts, culture, leadership development and disaster resilience.
+Additionally LCCF members provide a range of philanthropic services and expertise to donors and serve as community leaders on local issues and opportunities.

-The rapid growth of community foundation assets and the increasing numbers of donors and grants are evidence that community foundations are succeeding in their missions to make their communities better places to live, work and play.
+More than 30 community foundations across California are members of LCCF.
+In 2017, member foundations stewarded over $22 billion in charitable assets and granted $2.1 billion to community-based organizations working across a wide range of focus areas.
+The rapid growth of community foundation assets and the increasing numbers of donors and grants are evidence that community foundations are succeeding in their mission to make their communities better places to live, work and play.